Veterinary Technology Overview

 Yes.
 You can take as little as one course per semester.

-The four-year Veterinary Technology Program at Mercy College is one of the few programs nationwide to offer a Bachelor of Science degree.
+The four-year Veterinary Technology Program at Mercy University is one of the few programs nationwide to offer a Bachelor of Science degree.
 Graduates often qualify for supervisory and management positions that favor the more advanced education provided by a Bachelor's degree.
 The first two years are devoted to intense academic coursework and the second two years provide extensive clinical experience, including two full-semester externships.
 This considerable amount of clinical training, combined with in-depth scientific and medical knowledge, offers you superior skills and competence.
 As a result, graduates of Mercy's Veterinary Technology Program have achieved a 98% passing rate on the VTNE for over 20 years.
 The program also is unique in offering qualified students the opportunity to complete advanced externships in specialties such as surgical nursing and anesthesia; emergency and critical care nursing; dentistry; ophthalmology; small animal internal medicine; exotic animal medicine; oncology; and zoo animal medicine and surgery.

 Program Details & Curriculum